ReudyMiguel20/ReudyMiguel20/README.md

-👋 Hello, My name is Reudy Guerrero, I have been learning Java for almost a year now, and doing my best to keep learning new things every day.
+👋 Hello, My name is Reudy Guerrero, I have been learning Java and Spring Boot for almost a year now, and doing my best to keep learning new things every day.

 🏁My long-term goal is to be a Full Stack Developer.